hass-agent/HASS.Agent-Documentation/docs/getting-started/index.md

 This page explains the basics behind HASS.Agent: What it is and what it can do.
 We'll be using the abbreviation **HA** for Home Assistant, so when HA is mentioned, it refers to your Home Assistant instance.

-> Tip: you can use Home Assistant's [glossary](https://www.home-assistant.io/docs/glossary/) to look up words you don't know yet.
+> Tip: you can use Home Assistant's [glossary](https://www.home-assistant.io/docs/glossary/){: target="\_blank"} to look up words you don't know yet.

-> Tip: EverythingSmartHome's youtube video is a great guide to get you started: [Control Your Windows PC With Home Assistant!](https://www.youtube.com/watch?v=B4SnJPVbSXc).
+> Tip: EverythingSmartHome's youtube video is a great guide to get you started: [Control Your Windows PC With Home Assistant!](https://www.youtube.com/watch?v=B4SnJPVbSXc){: target="\_blank"}.
 Note that it is based on an older version, so for instance the mentioned missing 'actionable notifications' are already implemented.

 ## Overview